motion/orbit/next.md

 # now

+* resize height
+* thing: show where it came from + url
 * test focus search on open window again
 * settings pane: see crawls by site, rough results + delete/rerun
 * store crawl settings on create